cengage/react-magma/README.md

 Each folder under the `packages` folder is it's own, independent package.
 Each package can be built and deployed as a node module, or in the case of an app like `react-magma-docs`, it can be built and served as if it had its own repository.

 Lerna handles dependencies within the monorepo, using symlinks to connect dependent packages.
-For example, `react-magma-dom` uses `react-magma-core` and `react-magma-docs` uses `react-magma-dom`.
+For example,`react-magma-docs` uses `react-magma-dom`.
 When a dependent project is build the consuming project automatically gets the latest build.

 #### Source organization

 The component library itself is broken out into multiple projects.

-The `react-magma-core` project is render-agnostic, meaning it does not have a specific rendering target and can be used in any environment that runs React, whether that is a browser, React Native, React VR, or some future rendering target we haven't explored yet.
-This "core" project handles internal state management and logic so it can be shared between component implementations that target specific environments.

 The `react-magma-dom` package is the browser-specific version of the components.
 The components utilize `react-magma-core` and handle the DOM specific rendering for those components.

 The `react-magma-native` package is similar to `react-magma-dom` but is for the native-specific version of the components.

-The `react-magma-docs-gatsby` package handles the React Magma documentation, and is built on the <a href="https://www.gatsbyjs.org/">Gatsby framework</a>.
+The `react-magma-docs` package handles the React Magma documentation, and is built on the <a href="https://www.gatsbyjs.org/">Gatsby framework</a>.

+The `react-magma-icons` package handles all of the SVG icons in the React Magma library.
+Being in a separate package allows for changes or additions to the icons to happen without consumers having to update the whole component library.

 ### Making changes

 The source code for each independent package in the project can be found under the `packages` folder.
-You will likely end up making changes to multiple packages.

-All state management and logic should be handled in `react-magma-core`.
-Therefore, any component with any statefulness will have a component within `react-magma-core`, as well as a corresponding component for each of its rendering targets (i.e. `react-magma-dom` or `react-magma-native`).
-Core and the implementation for your render target will typically be changed in tandem.

-Any changes to the public-facing API **must** be accurately captured in the docs, and therefore will require updates to `react-magma-docs-gatsby`.
+Any changes to the public-facing API **must** be accurately captured in the docs, and therefore will require updates to `react-magma-docs`.

 ### Building

-Once you have finished making your code changes within a package run `npm run build` from inside that package.
+Once you have finished making your code changes within a package run `npm run build` or `npm run build-watch` from inside that package.

 You must build before your changes will be reflected in the browser.
-Because of the linking provided by Lerna, making changes in `react-magma-core` will immediately be reflected in the `react-magma-dom` once `react-magma-core` is built.

 ### Running tests